Doctoral Fellows

-I am proud to have collaborated with, advised, and have provided funding support for these talented scholars.
+I am proud to have collaborated with, advised, and provided funding support for these talented scholars.

 Kate was a doctoral candidate in applied microeconomics at UC Berkeley.
 She studies contemporary American political issues including reproductive rights, gentrification, and voter motivation.
 Before coming to Berkeley, Kate earned a BA from Cornell University and a Masters from the University of San Francisco.